Razor Energy Corp. Announces Interim Extension of Term Loan Facility

 NOT FOR DISTRIBUTION TO U.S. NEWS WIRE SERVICES OR DISSEMINATION IN THE UNITED STATES.
 ANY FAILURE TO COMPLY WITH THIS RESTRICTION MAY CONSTITUTE A VIOLATION OF U.S. SECURITIES LAW.

-its existing non-revolving term loan facility from Alberta Investment Management Corporation (“AIMCo”).
-The Company has reached an agreement with AIMCo to extend the maturity date from January 31,
+extension to its existing non-revolving term loan facility from Alberta Investment Management Corporation (“AIMCo”).
+The Company has reached an agreement with AIMCo to extend the maturity date from

 For additional information please contact: